learn-co-curriculum/sql-table-relations-crowdfunding-join-table-lab/README.md

 Write SQL queries as strings in `lib/sql_queries` in each of the provided methods.

-Run `learn` as you go and read the test messages for additional guidance.
+Run `learn test` as you go and read the test messages for additional guidance.

 ## Resources